nikahmadz/nikahmadz.github.io/README.md

 ## Hi there
 I'm a Software Developer in Selangor, Malaysia.
-I code apps, websites and softwares.
+I build apps, websites and softwares.
 If you need any help, free free to [discuss it here][3].

 ***